edatmo/.github/profile/README.md

-# EdAtmO - Edinburgh Atmospheric Observatory (placeholder name)
+# EdAtmO - Edinburgh Atmospheric Observatory
 ## Summary
 This github organisation draws together all information relating to the collection and processing of atmospheric observations in Edinburgh.
 Information is grouped into individual repositories (repositories = fancy folders).

-## Useful resources
-- The
-- Useful
-- Links
-- Here